badlydrawnrob/print-first-css/README.md

 > Everything should be divisible by `8` or `4`;

-All components and media align to a [`8dp` baseline grid](./source/modules/mixins/grid-baseline.less) (double the [typography](./#typography) baseline).
+All components and media align to an [`8dp` baseline grid](./source/modules/mixins/grid-baseline.less) (double the [typography](./#typography) baseline).

 > <span id="alert-perfect">⚠️</span> **Perfect is the enemy of good** ([Voltaire](https://en.wikipedia.org/wiki/Perfect_is_the_enemy_of_good))
 > [Typographic vertical rythmn](http://webtypography.net/2.2.2) and the layout baseline is notoriously difficult to get right, so don't worry about being pixel perfect.
-Try to keep each ["chunk" of content](https://internetingishard.com/html-and-css/css-box-model/) consistent, [aligned to the baseline](https://css-tricks.com/almanac/properties/a/align-items/) — eyeball it; does it work?
+Try to keep each ["chunk" of content](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model) consistent, [aligned to the baseline](https://css-tricks.com/almanac/properties/a/align-items/).
+> Eyeball it; does it look right?